School-Sponsored Activities 2018-2019

 This will be an amazing opportunity for students to work collaboratively while engaging in the best form of authentic learning!

-The two day "UN Simulation Session" will be held at Colorado Mountain College in Steamboat Springs, CO in May of 2018.
+The two day "UN Simulation Session" will be held at Colorado Mountain College in Steamboat Springs, CO on May 8th and 9th 2019.

 NaNo WriMo (National Novel Writing Month)

 Info meeting is Monday, Oct.
-30th at 7:15 am in Mrs. Dudley’s room (S212) or see Mrs. Dudley or Mrs. Decker for details before November 1st!
+29th at 7:15 am in Mrs. Decker’s room (S212) or see Mrs. Decker or Mrs. Dudley for details before November 1st!

-Outing Club - see Permission Slip Page for Current Outing Club Adventures
+Outing Club - see Home page/Current Announcement page for Current Outing Club Adventures